eblur/dust/docs/_build/html/_sources/cosmhalo.txt

 Functions within this module take a **Halo** object as input and modifies it by updating the *htype*, *intensity*, and any other related attributes.

-Intensities are calculated using numerical integration (trapezoidal method).
-For the semi-analytic solutions, see :doc:`analytic`.

-.. autofunction:: astrodust.halos.galhalo.uniformISM
-.. autofunction:: astrodust.halos.galhalo.screenISM
+.. autofunction:: astrodust.halos.cosmhalo.uniformIGM
-.. autofunction:: astrodust.halos.galhalo.path_diff
+.. autofunction:: astrodust.halos.cosmhalo.screenIGM